The Global FlyFisher

 I started using the Bonefish Bitters while fishing on my own in Mexico.
 I wrote: "I continued using my Bitters and caught many more fish on them the following days.
 After two weeks of fishing I felt like a champion and was very satisfied with myself."

 I cannot say that I am a seasoned bonefish angler.
 I have fished for bonefish on a couple of occasions, but even though I am not nearly what I would dare call experienced, I have accumulated some experience with these ghosts of the flats.

-My latest trip was to Punta Allen north of Ascencion Bay about a year ago, and there I got my skills honed with two weeks of bonefishing.
+My latest trip was to Punta Allen north of Ascension Bay about a year ago, and there I got my skills honed with two weeks of bonefishing.

 One of our local guides - Gaspar - was a Gotcha-man.
 He would select a small Gotcha over anything else in almost any situation, and emptied my box of small Gotchas within a day.

 By the frequency of his "Let me see you fly!", "Too big!", "Let me see your fly box" and the fly change following every second cast, I was led to think that bonefishing was the hardest type of fishing on the surface of the planet.

 Matching the hatch for picky chalk stream trout was kids' play compared.
 Bonefish seemed not only extremely spooky, but also very choosy with what kinds, colors and sizes of flies they would take.

 Read the complete story from Punta Allen in the article "Bumpy Mexico"

-This would prove to be all wrong later during the trip, but since it was the first couple of days and we were with a skilled local guide, I chose to follow his advice, and observed many a bonefish swim by within casting range while he was clipping off my fly, only to exchange it with something of almost similar size, colour and appearance.
+This would prove to be all wrong later during the trip, but since it was the first couple of days and we were with a skilled local guide, I chose to follow his advice, and observed many a bonefish swim by within casting range while he was clipping off my fly, only to exchange it with something of almost similar size, color and appearance.

 Seen in retrospect I guess that he was just earning his salary by convincing us poor tourists that it was the wrong fly that caused the fish to spook - not our poor eyesight or lousy casting skills.